Welcome to Molding Moonshots!

 My name is Aaron.
-I’m a second year MBA student at Chicago Booth.
+I just wrapped up an MBA at Chicago Booth.

-I’m fascinated by moonshots — both in the historical sense of spaceflight, and in the more modern sense of projects which mature new technologies that could really change the world.
-I’m particularly intrigued by startups with this sort of potential.
+I’m fascinated by moonshots — both in the historical sense of spaceflight, and in the more modern sense of new technologies that could change the world.
+I’m particularly intrigued by startups with this potential.

 NASA's Space Launch System launching Artemis I with a bright trail of flame.

-During the pandemic, I worked on LunIR, a lunar flyby mission.
-LunIR, along with several other small satellites, was launched on the first SLS flight as part of NASA’s Artemis Program on 16 November 2022.
+During COVID-19, I worked on LunIR, a lunar flyby mission.
+LunIR was launched on the first SLS flight as part of NASA’s Artemis Program on 16 November 2022.

-In fact, that’s the underlying thesis of my MBA; I’d like to move beyond building spacecraft, and start helping founders build startups.
+In fact, that was the underlying thesis of my MBA; I’d like to move beyond building spacecraft, and start helping founders build startups.

 I’m currently on the job market.